 My thoughts about the Modibodi Seamfree Boyleg Period Pants

-I cannot share a review of this period pant because they didn’t fit.
+I cannot share a review of this period pants because they didn’t fit.

-This style runs true to actual size and the large was too large for me to test.
+This style runs true to the actual size, and the large was too large for me to test.
 As I mentioned before, period pants need to fit to be leakproof.

 However, I can provide a few insights for you.

 The material was a bit silkier than the bamboo and cotton pairs because the outer is made mostly of nylon.
 I didn’t like how structured the lining was.
 There was hardly any movement to be had when I did try them on, even after I washed them.

 I did give these to my sister to try and review for us, and when she is able to provide us with a review, I will update this post with her thoughts.